s-damian/hardhat-nft-ticketing/docs/Localnet-to-Testnet.md

 npx hardhat run scripts/deploy.ts --network sepolia
 ```

+> In the terminal your EventManager Contract Address will be displayed.

 ### Environment Variables - Contract Addresses

 - In the `./frontend/.env` of the Next.js App, you need to configure the following environment variable: